-Losses of our discontinued mortgage operations are primarily related to legal expenses which are lower in the current year.
-See the discussion of the risk of contingent losses related to our discontinued operations in Item 1A, Risk Factors and in Item 8, note 12 to the consolidated financial statements.
+Losses of our discontinued mortgage operations are primarily related to legal expenses which are lower in the year ended April 30, 2021.
+See the discussion of loss contingencies related to our discontinued operations in Item 1A, Risk Factors and in Item 8, note 12 to the consolidated financial statements.